Compaq Portable series: Design

+The internal CRT monitor has a low refresh rate and exhibits heavy ghosting; this was not a Compaq choice but a consequence of replicating the IBM MDA design, which uses a 50 Hz refresh rate and a long-persistence P39 green phosphor CRT (in the IBM 5151 video display).
+IBM chose this design to provide high vertical resolution—for sharp text—with low flicker for low eye strain over long (all-workday) periods of use.

 Compaq used a “foam and foil” keyboard from Keytronics, with contact mylar pads that were also featured in the Tandy TRS-80, Apple Lisa 1 and 2, Compaq Deskpro 286 AT, some mainframe terminals, SUN Type 4, and some Wang keyboards.
-The foam pads the keyboards used to make contact with the circuit board when pressed disintegrate over time, due to both the wear of normal use and natural wear.
-The CRT display also suffered from a low refresh rate and heavy ghosting.
+The foam pads the keyboards used to make contact with the circuit board when pressed disintegrate over time, due to both the wear of normal use and aging degradation.

 Software

 Compaq's efforts were possible because IBM had used mostly off-the-shelf parts for the PC and published full technical documentation for it, and because Microsoft had kept the right to license MS-DOS to other computer manufacturers.
 The main difficulty was the BIOS, because it contained IBM's copyrighted code.
 Compaq solved this problem by producing a clean room workalike that performed all documented functions of the IBM PC BIOS, but was completely written from scratch.

 Although numerous other companies soon also began selling PC compatibles, few matched Compaq's achievement of essentially-complete software compatibility with the IBM PC (typically reaching "95% compatibility" at best).Then Phoenix Technologies and others began selling similarly reverse-engineered BIOSs on the open market.

 The first Portables used MS-DOS essentially identical to PC DOS 1.10 except for having a standalone BASIC that did not require the IBM PC's ROM Cassette BASIC, but this was superseded in a few months by MS-DOS 2.00 which added hard disk support and other advanced features.
 The initial Portables are similar to the 16K-64K models of the IBM PC in that the BIOS was limited to 544K of RAM and did not support expansion ROMs, thus making them unable to use EGA/VGA cards, hard disks, or similar hardware.
 After DOS 2.x and the IBM XT came out, Compaq upgraded the BIOS.
 Although the Portable was not offered with a factory hard disk, users commonly installed them.
 Starting in 1984, Compaq began offering a hard-disk equipped version in the Portable Plus.
 The original hard disks offered would be 10 or 21 megabytes, although bad sectors often reduced the space available for use.